ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ~~~
 ```

-2. Now we do that again.
+2. Now we **break and insert** again.
+This time we insert a `Game Start` message.
 We take the green flag stack:

 ```ad-scratch
 ~~~scratchblock